intarchboard/network-quality-workshop-report/README.txt

    solutions, and which customers are willing to front these improvement costs.

-Hardaker & Shapira       Expires 4 December 2022               [Page 25]

-Internet-Draft                    title                        June 2022

-   Challenges in providing higher-priority traffic to users centers around the ability for networks to be willing to listen to client requests for higher incentives, when commercial interests may not flow to them without a cost incentive.
-Shared mediums in general are subject to oversubscribing such that the number of users a network can support is either accurate on an underutilized network, or may assume an average bandwidth or other usage metric that fails to account for utilization spikes.
+   Challenges in providing higher-priority traffic to users centers around the ability for networks to be willing to listen to client requests for higher incentives, even though commercial interests may not flow to them without a cost incentive.
+Shared mediums in general are subject to oversubscribing such that the number of users a network can support is either accurate on an underutilized network, or may assume an average bandwidth or other usage metric that fails to be accurate during utilization spikes.
 Individual metrics are also affected by in-home devices from cheap routers to microwaves and from (multi-)user behaviors during tests.
-Thus, a single metric alone or a single reading without context may not be useful in assisting a user or operator where the problem source actually is.
+Thus, a single metric alone or a single reading without context may not be useful in assisting a user or operator to determine where the problem source actually is.

    User comprehension of a network remains a challenging problem.
-   Multiple workshop participants argued for a single number (calculated with weighted aggregation formual), or a small number of measurements per expected usage (a "gaming" score vs a "content producer" score).
-   Many users may instead prefer to consume simplified or color-coded ratings (good/better/best, red/yellow/green, or bronze/gold/ platinum).
+   Multiple workshop participants argued for a single number (potentially calculated with weighted aggregation formula), or a small number of measurements per expected usage (a "gaming" score vs a "content producer" score).
+Many agreed that some users may instead prefer to consume simplified or color-coded ratings (good/better/ best, red/yellow/green, or bronze/gold/platinum).

 4.4.3.
 Synthesis Key Points